Polynomial time algorithm for optimal stopping with fixed accuracy: Theory

-Now, we simply observe that we may recursively repeat this process on the problem $\inf_{\tau \in {\mathcal T}} E[Z^2_{\tau}],$ and then all subsequent problems.
-As we will see (and somewhat remarkably), this yields an explicit and rapidly-converging expansion for the optimal value which is amenable to simulation!
+Now, we simply observe that we may recursively repeat this process on the problem $\sup_{\tau \in \mathcal{T}}E\big[Z^2_\tau \big]$, and then all subsequent problems.
+This yields an explicit expansion for the optimal value which is amenable to simulation.